 You can enjoy lower monthly mortgage payments that will get even cheaper over time as inflation erodes the value of today’s dollars.

-Now if interest rates were historically high, you could easily make the opposite argument.
+Now if interest rates were historically high right now, you could easily make the opposite argument.
+But they aren’t, not even close.

 Read more: 15-year fixed vs. 30-year fixed